Quiark/web3sec/README.md

  - plain, unwrapped ETH cannot be transferred this way
  - usually, full drain of wallet (all assets with one signature) will not happen (see Caveats)

+### YOLO signing on HW wallet
+You got your Ledger/Trezor/... as everyone has been telling you but then you don't really check what you're signing on the device and those buttons are so tiny and annoying, just click click done.

+**Risks**:
+ - You just signed something else than what you saw on Metamask wallet and the coins go to an attacker!
+Turns out your computer got compromised and showed you fake info!

+**Action steps**:
+ - Verify transaction details on the tiny screen of the HW wallet device each time.
+I know this is annoying and complicated but it will significantly improve your security.

 ## Caveats
 ### Smart wallets, batch transfers, Permit2